wp-plugins/contact-form-manager/readme.txt

 * First official launch.

 == Upgrade Notice ==
-Some bugs have been fixed and quite a few new features have been added.
-Some notable fearures are  multiple installation in same db, support for shortcodes from oterh plugins in form content, deletion of contact form elements, more flexility in dropdown,checkbox and radiobutton configurations, support for user submitted values in all email related fields and redirection url, multiple "to" and "cc" email support.
+Some bugs have been fixed and  "bcc" option with multiple email support has been addeds.

 == More Information ==